Tools

 Stock Price & News Tracking

-The most frequently used tool for me is my Yahoo Portfolio.
-You can create a portfolio here on finance.yahoo.com for free and it's the best tracking tool I have found for watching prices, volume, and news through the day.
-You just have to create a yahoo account.
+The most frequently used tool for me is my Seeking Alpha Portfolio.
+You can create a portfolio for free and it's the best tracking tool I have found for watching prices, volume, and news through the day.
+You just have to create an account.
 I have this page open all day every day in the background at work.
 I check probably 50 times a day while the market is open.
 Just a quick open and refresh to see if any of my stocks are spiking and if there's any news.
 Here's what mine looks like.
 What I'm looking at always is price, price change in %, volume, and news.
-At the bottom of the portfolio yahoo does a pretty good job of curating all press releases that are filed at the major news sites (Business Wire, Globe News Wire, etc).
+At the bottom of the portfolio they do a pretty good job of curating all press releases that are filed at the major news sites (Business Wire, Globe News Wire, etc).
 I have one portfolio for my holdings which has about 50 stocks and then I have a few other portfolios for groupings of stocks that various people have recommended to me.
 It's a way of keeping a list of things to check out in the future.
 This doesn't catch every single press release because some companies will file on their own website or with OTC Markets but it catches all the major outlets.

 Filings by email